livingdocsIO/documentation/concepts/copying-documents/document_copy_feature.md

 # Document Copy Feature

 ## Document Copy Basics

 ![copy-basics](https://cloud.githubusercontent.com/assets/172394/18782898/0beb0214-8189-11e6-98cc-e5e6728456de.png)
 ([original diagram ressource](https://www.draw.io/#G0B2rv2Pw26xPLT3hXQ3BsZU1lWlE))

-If you want to setup and configure an article copy, you need a rough understanding of channels, designs, layouts and components.
+If you want to setup and configure an article copy, you need a rough understanding of channels, contentTypes, designs, layouts and components.

 Every `channel` has assigned a `livingdocs-design` (`D1, D2, ...`) and every design has one or more layouts (`L1, L2, ...`) with one ore more component (`C1, C2, ...`).

+For every layout there must be a contentType configuration in the channel.
 A copy can be configured in the source channel config, as you can see in the succeeding example.

-If you request a copy, the copy feature tries to find a config match in the channel config between the source(design/layout) and the target(design/layout).
+If you request a copy, the copy feature tries to find a config match in the channel config between the source(channel/contentType) and the target(channel/contentType).
 If there is a match, the copy feature makes a copy based on the configured `options` and `metadata` properties.
 If there is no match, the copy operation will be ignored.

 The configuration of a transformation happens in two places:

-1. the "setup config" in the `copy:` section of your main (channel-specific article) config that defines which transformations for which design/layout combinations are allowed and specifies the location of the corresponding instruction config in `target.instructionPath`
+1. the "setup config" in the `copy:` section of your main (channel-specific article) config that defines which transformations for which channel/contentType combinations are allowed and specifies the location of the corresponding instruction config in `target.instructionPath`

 2. the "instruction config" referenced above that holds the transformation instructions for a specific scenario

-### Copy Config Example
+## Copy Config Example

 #### Setup Config